wiiiiilllllll/willwallace.name/_case-studies/2015-09-12-harvest-moon-ball.markdown

 ## The work
 This was a fun micro-budget project, completed when I was part of the team at Siteset Digital.
 One of Siteset's existing clients, Germain Financial Associates, needed a new website for their annual charity event, the Harvest Moon Ball.
 My role was the visual design and front-end development.

-The client requested that the site's look should be inspired by the Erin Morgenstern novel _[The Night Circus][1]_ – a strong visual style which I relished working with.
+The client requested that the site's look should be inspired by the Erin Morgenstern novel _[The Night Circus][1]_ – a bold visual style with which I relished working.
 We created a simple brochure site with ticket booking facilities and CMS-controlled pages about the ball and its charity work.

-I particularly enjoyed working on the home page, where I used Sass math to create a spinning, twinkling field of randomly-generated stars with a parallax effect.
+I particularly enjoyed working on the home page, where I used SCSS maths to create a spinning, twinkling field of randomly-generated stars with a parallax effect.

-<small>Visit:</small> [The Harvest Moon Ball][2]
+~~<small>Visit:</small> [The Harvest Moon Ball][2]~~ (No longer online)

 [1]: http://erinmorgenstern.com/writing/the-night-circus "The Night Circus, by Erin Morgenstern"
 [2]: http://www.harvestmoonball.co.uk "The Harvest Moon Ball"